chanosky/para-bank-playwright-full-js/para-bank-playwright-js/README.md

 2. Used faker library to dynamically create test data.

 3. Added console logs to check what is happening while the script is running.

+4. I also was not able to add try catch scenarios to catch unexpected internal server errors due to time constraints.